 The need for your delicious baked goodies arises for many occasions and groups.
 Watch for sign-up to bake for specific occasions or add your name to our “bakers” list by calling or emailing the Parish Center.
 Some of the needs are youth or other special events, Door Ministry, Sunday Lunch, Gift of Life Transplant House, to name a few.

-Cookie Baking for Gift of Life for Januray, February and March 2016, watch for sign up.
+Cookie Baking for Gift of Life for October and November 2016, sign-up at Information Desk in Fellowship area.

 The Interfaith Hospitality Network of Family Promise Rochester (Minnesota) is a network of volunteers from 49 churches who offer food and shelter to families who find themselves homeless.
 IHN is a collaboration of faith communities who host families (up to a total of 14 people) in need of emergency shelter at a host church.
 These families are given shelter, food, transportation and resource counseling while looking for work and housing.

 Families are housed at the "host" church, in our case Our Savior’s Lutheran Church, 2124 Viola Rd.
 NE, each evening and go to a Day Center, 811 7th St. NW, jobs or school during the daytime hours.
 St. John and Our Savior’s Lutheran host 4 times per year for one week at a time.
 We will be in need of transportation, hosts, meal preparers and overnight hosts.
 The weekday times are primarily after 4:30 in the evening.
 It takes around 100 volunteers to cover the week because there needs to be someone available at all times at Redeemer when the guests are there.
 A volunteer training is required (about 2 hours) to begin working with IHN guests.
 Trainings are provided free of charge by the IHN staff about once a month hosted by various faith communities.
 St. John also requires participation in the VIRTUS training before volunteering with IHN.

 St. John has opportunities for people to do the following services for our IHN guests: